 Advice on requirements: Our immigration solicitors will advise you on the relevant requirements you must meet to apply for a certificate of entitlement to the right of abode to succeed.

-Documentary advice: Our immigration lawyers will prepare and email you a comprehensive list of supporting documents to be submitted in support of your application for a certificate of entitlement to right of abode;
+Documentary advice: Our immigration lawyers will prepare and email you a comprehensive list of supporting documents to submit with your application for a certificate of entitlement to the right of abode.

 Assessing documents: Our immigration lawyers will assess your documents to ensure that all the documents you provide in support of your application for a certificate of entitlement to right of abode are valid.

-Completing the application form: Our immigration lawyers will complete the relevant application form for your application for a certificate of entitlement to the right of abode and submit your application online.
+Completing the application form: Our immigration lawyers will complete the relevant application form for your certificate of entitlement to the right of abode and submit it online.

 Booking an appointment with the application centre: After you submit your immigration application online, our immigration lawyers will book an appointment with the application centre for you to enrol your biometrics.

-Detailed cover letter: Our specialist immigration solicitors will prepare a detailed cover letter supporting the application for a certificate of entitlement to the right of abode to explain all the relevant legal requirements and how such requirements have been satisfied by the applicant with the documents being submitted with the application.
+Detailed cover letter: Our specialist immigration solicitors will prepare a detailed cover letter supporting the application for a certificate of entitlement to the right of abode, explaining all relevant legal requirements and how the applicant has satisfied them, and will include the documents submitted with the application.

-Uploading documents online: Before the biometrics enrolment date, our immigration lawyers will upload online all the supporting documents to be considered in support of the application for a certificate of entitlement to the right of abode.
+Uploading documents online: Before the biometrics enrolment date, our immigration lawyers will upload all supporting documents online to be considered in support of the application for a certificate of entitlement to the right of abode.

-Follow up work: Our immigration lawyers will carry out all the follow up work until decision by the Home Office UKVI on the application for a certificate of entitlement to right of abode.
+Follow-up work: Our immigration lawyers will handle all follow-up until the Home Office UKVI issues a decision on the application for a certificate of entitlement to the right of abode.

 The costs associated with your application for the certificate of entitlement to the Right of Abode (ROA) are outlined below: